Dr. Natasha Simonova

 I specialise in literature of the Early Modern period and the long 18th century (c.
 1500-1830) - particularly women's writing, manuscript cultures, and how studying texts beyond the canon can shed new light on literary history.
 Other interests include romance and the early novel, the history of literary criticism, and the 18th century on screen.

 I have taught texts from Chaucer to the Aliens franchise and designed new courses for a variety of audiences.
-I am active in public engagement, including podcasts, events for general audiences, and writing for History Today, as well as my book in progress: The Grey Ladies: The Secret Literary Lives of 18th-Century Women, coming soon from Chatto & Windus (UK and Commonwealth).
+I am also active in public engagement, including podcasts, events for general audiences, and writing for History Today, as well as my trade book in progress: The Grey Ladies: The Secret Literary Lives of 18th-Century Women, coming soon from Chatto & Windus (UK and Commonwealth).
 I also write fiction.

-I am represented by Doug Young at PEW Literary
+I am represented by Doug Young at PEW Literary.

 For more on the Greys, please see my recent publications and podcasts below.